-The 2018 Reauthorization Act further required that the querying procedures be "consistent with the requirements of the Fourth Amendment to the Constitution" and that the Attorney General and the DNI ensure the procedures adopted include a technical procedure to maintain a record of each U.S. person query term used for a query.172 The FISC most recently approved the procedures on April 11, 2023.173
+The 2018 Reauthorization Act further required that the querying procedures be "consistent with the requirements of the Fourth Amendment to the Constitution" and that the Attorney General and the DNI ensure the procedures adopted include a technical procedure to maintain a record of each U.S. person query term used for a query.
+The FISC most recently approved the procedures on April 11, 2023.
+The PISC most recently approved the procedures on April 11, 2023.